cbc-univie/protex/_sources/documentation_pages/getting_started.rst.txt

 .. admonition:: |:confetti_ball:| Success! |:confetti_ball:|
    :class: successstyle

    Now you are ready to go!
+Try protex using the :ref:`quick-start-guide`.

 Citation
 --------